Skip to main content

 Move Rollup Framework

 The Move Rollup framework provides a blueprint for creating Move-based rollups.
 It is a modular architecture where components can be configured to meet the specific needs of different applications.
-The framework includes key components such as the Move Executor, bridge contracts, a sequencer, a data availability service, and a settlement mechanism.
+The framework includes key components such as the Move Executor, bridge contracts and adaptors for sequencing, a data availability, and a settlement.
 This flexibility allows for the customization of rollups to optimize performance, cost, and security.

 Key Components of the Move Rollup Framework